Detailed course offerings (Time Schedule) are available for

 Q SCI 190 Quantitative Analysis for Environmental Science (5) NW, QSR Bare

 Covers applications of precalculus techniques and concepts to environmental, ecological, biological, and natural resource problems stressing the formulation, solution, and interpretation of mathematical procedures.
 Prerequisite: minimum grade of 2.0 in MATH 098 or MATH 103, a score of 151-169 on the MPT-GS test, or a score of 145-163 on the MPT-AS test.
+Not available for credit to students who have completed MATH 124.
+Or higher.
 Offered: AWSp.

 Instructor Course Description: B Bruce Bare